2022 Regions Cup Teams

 II.)
 Regional Teams will be based on the results (scores earned) from the Regional Championships.

 III.)
-Each Regional Team will consist of three competitors (athlete/horse combinations) per team.
+Each Regional Team will consist of four competitors (athlete/horse combinations) per team.

 DETERMINATION OF TEAMS:

 IV.)
-Regional Teams will be made up of one competitor (athlete/horse combination) each from the following three categories:
+Regional Teams will be made up of one competitor (athlete/horse combination) each from the following four categories:

 1.)
 Training/First Level

 V.) Adult Amateurs may be named to the Regional Team in each of the three categories.
 However, the Second through Fourth Level Category competitor must be an Adult Amateur.
+A Junior/Young Rider will also be named to the Regional Team in the Training through Fourth Level Category.
 Open riders may be named to the Regional Team only at the Training/First Level and FEI Level categories.

 VI.)
 To be eligible athlete/horse combinations must be entered in the US Dressage Finals by the closing date of the US Dressage Finals.

 VII.)
 The Regional Teams are to be made up of the highest scoring eligible athlete/horse combinations in the Training/First Regional Championship classes and in the FEI Level Regional Championship classes at each of the nine Regional Championships.
-The highest scoring eligible Adult Amateur (athlete/horse combination) in the Second through Fourth Level Regional Championship classes will be named to the Regional Team.
-Scores earned in Freestyle classes will not be used to determine the make up of the Regional Teams.
+The highest scoring eligible Adult Amateur (athlete/horse combination) in the Second through Fourth Level Regional Championship classes and the highest scoring eligible junior/young rider athlete/horse combination from Training-Fourth Level regional championship classes will be named to the Regional Team.

 IX.)
 Regional Teams will be named after the US Dressage Finals closing date.